colonialjelly/colonialjelly.github.io/_posts/2019-12-19-multilayer-perceptron.md

 ![](../images/circles3.png)

 We know how to learn a single linear classifier but how can we learn three linear classifiers that can produce a result like this?
 The naive approach would be to try to learn them independently using different random initializations and hope that they converge to something like what we want.
 But this approach is doomed from the beginning since each classifier will try to fit the whole data while ignoring what the other classifiers are doing.
-In other words there will be no cooperation since none of the classifiers will be 'aware' of each other.
+In other words there will be no cooperation since none of the classifiers will be "aware" of each other.
 This is the opposite of what we want.
 We want/need the classifiers to work together.

 This is where MLPs come in.
 A two-layer MLP can actually do both of the aforementioned things.
-It can learn a non-linear transformation that makes the dataset linearly separable and it can learn multiple linear classifiers that cooperate.
+1) It can learn a non-linear transformation that makes the dataset linearly separable and 2) it can learn multiple linear classifiers that cooperate.

 <!-- **Neural Networks:**